-There are so many fun, free and unexpected things to do in Milwaukee, Wisconsin.
-One of the things I love about the city is that it is a small big city.
-It is by no means the size of Chicago, but that is what is so cool about it.
+One of the things I love about the city is that it is a small, big city.
+It is by no means the size of Chicago but is a bigger than Kenosha, Wisconsin.
+This makes it unique and is one of the things that is so cool about it.
 You can visit some amazing museums, attractions and restaurants but they aren’t as busy or crazy as big city attractions.

 Here is where we recommend visiting with your family in Milwaukee.